BroadbandForum/usp/specification/messages/index.md

 **R-MSG.4** - A Message MUST conform to the schemas defined in [usp-msg.proto](/specification/usp-msg.proto).

-*Note: When using protocol buffers for message encoding, default values (when elements are missing) are described in [Protcol Buffers v3](https://developers.google.com/protocol-buffers/docs/proto3#default).*
+*Note: When using protocol buffers for message encoding, default values (when elements are missing) are described in [Protocol Buffers v3](https://developers.google.com/protocol-buffers/docs/proto3#default).*

 Every USP message contains a header and a body.
 The header contains basic destination and coordination information, and is separated to allow security and discovery mechanisms to operate.
 The body contains the message itself and its arguments.